 Sellercloud automatically generates a Profit & Loss report for each individual order.
 This allows you to focus on the order’s bottom line and evaluate its income.

-Access Profit & Loss on Order
+Access Profit & Loss on an Order

 To get aggregated Profit and Loss data for an individual order, follow the steps below.